Skip to main content

 Contracting

 EVSE projects do not fit neatly into traditional design-build contracts as the NEVI program requires an ongoing relationship with maintenance, uptime, reporting, and other requirements that must extend for at least five years beyond the construction itself.
-To navigate this new contracting territory, the Agency is working with FHWA to develop a contract for services model that blends the two, with the idea that the contracts will be performance-based, reimbursements made upon meeting certain milestones/deliverables, including annual submissions attesting to program compliance.
+To navigate this new contracting territory, the Agency worked with FHWA to develop a contract for services model that blends the two, with the idea that the contracts will be performance-based, reimbursements made upon meeting certain milestones/deliverables, including annual submissions attesting to program compliance.

-Once the contracting process is approved, the Agency will issue a Request for Qualifications (RFQ) to develop a list of EV charging providers who can perform nearly all aspects of the NEVI program from working with site hosts on agreements, designing and installing NEVI-compliant equipment, to operating and maintaining the equipment to meet accessibility, uptime, reporting and other requirements.
-The Agency will then issue a Request for Proposals (RFP) to the list established through the RFQ and award projects based on transparent scoring criteria and according to a provider’s interest, ability, and price.
+After opening one of the first NEVI-funded charging locations in the country, the Agency released a Request for Qualifications to develop a list of qualified EV charging providers that can perform nearly all aspects of the NEVI program from working with site hosts on agreements, designing and installing NEVI-compliant equipment, to operating and maintaining the equipment to meet accessibility, uptime, reporting and other requirements.
+Multiple RFPs may now be issued to this list using multiple sources of funding over time.

 The Agency will also contract with third party vendors to verify the delivery of EV charging infrastructure at the locations proposed in the plan and at new sites identified throughout the duration of the program according to all state and federal requirements.
-To ensure EVSE projects meet grant program requirements, the Agency's contract for services model will pass through all the provisions to which these projects will be subject.
+To ensure EVSE projects meet program requirements, the Agency's contract for services model will pass through all the provisions to which these projects will be subject.

 Resources